astromness/custom_loggers/README.md

 #These are accessed by assigning which color you want.
 Colors.Foreground255(77)

-#These can also be vissually seen like so
+#These can also be visually seen like so
 Colors.print_255_colors()

 ```